With health and well-being, the first thing that appears in most people’s heads is physical health, yet mental health matters.

 If you are mentally weak, it can affect your physical health, too.

 2. Your mental health affects your financial stability.

-Most people are not aware of how mental fitness can affect financial stability, because it’s not as obvious as the connection to our physical well-being.
+Most people are unaware of how mental fitness can affect financial stability because it’s not as obvious as the connection to physical well-being.

-3. Your mental health can affect your family.
+3. Your psychological state can affect your family.

-It’s possible that these children grow up to be adults with mental health issues that require treatment of their own.
+It’s possible that these children grow up to be adults with similar issues that require treatment of their own.

 It’s the loved ones who often face the most impact from financial strain, job loss, stress, and other problems brought about by mental health issues.

-Due to this, recovery for the entire family is sometimes suggested so that everyone can heal and move on.
+Because of this, recovery for the entire family is sometimes suggested so everyone can heal and move on.

 4. Untreated, severe mental illness or instability may lead to dangers.

 There has been some debate over untreated mental illness and its connection with violent crimes.